Volt Operator for Kubernetes

 Running Older Releases of VoltDB

 You should always run the latest point release of the LTS version of Volt you are using.
 This ensures you have the most reliable software, free of all known bugs and/or security vulnerabilities.
-However, if you must use an older point release, you must also use an older version of the Operator as well.

 $ helm install mydb voltdb/voltdb \